Spaak/rift-phase-and-visibility/README.md

 For the Python code, a complete conda environment specification is included under `python/conda-spec-file.txt`.

+In general, files labelled `job_` are meant to run once per e.g. participant (or random seed or so), while `process_` files then load and process the results created by the job files.
+Files labelled `run_` are meant to run interactively, mainly the MEG preprocessing steps.

 # More detailed outline of data and files

 (in relation to figures in the paper and related stats)